ccbaumler/2023-dietary-plants/snakemake-workflow/README.md

 - Input contain paired end reads for all the samples
 - Output has two directories: Sketches houses all the combined sketeches for each sample, and Gather houses all gather csv outputs
+- sample_list.pkl contains list on all samples in the input directory.
+The snakefile uses this to define SAMPLES